DraxFM/kakadoo/README.md

 - Add independent Payload launch as config (main/builder)
 - Check if SubmitSamplesConsent is 2 and don't assume (builder)
 - Add custom Payload extraction path (main/builder)
+- Infiltrate other AVs, not only windefender (main)
 ```

 ## <a id="authors"></a> :wave: - Authors